What is the Opposite of Inference?

 - How confident am I in the premises?

-Answering these questions will keep your inferences on solid ground, turning the art of “reading between the lines” into a reliable, transparent, and intellectually honest process And that's really what it comes down to..
+Answering these questions will keep your inferences on solid ground, turning the art of “reading between the lines” into a reliable, transparent, and intellectually honest process That's the part that actually makes a difference..